 - Step 1 To enter the unattended OS installation function area, click OS Install in the left navigation pane.
 The OS Install page appears. - Step 2 Click the Windows radio button and choose an operating system from the drop-down list.
-For Windows 2008 operating system, an additional edition drop-down list displays. - Step 3 Click Next. - Step 4 On the Set Installation Partition page, select a disk from the Select Disk drop-down list to create a partition. - Step 5 If your server has more disk controllers such as SATA, SAS, or RAID, click Select Disk to choose an active disk.
-UCS-SCU switches to the corresponding disk that is under the selected disk controller. - To create a new partition on disk free space, click New. - To remove a partition, click Delete. - To change a partition size, click Edit. - Step 6 If you have multiple arrays created under the same controller, UCS-SCU marks the array chosen for OS installation as the primary bootable array. - Step 7 Click Next. - Step 8 Enter the following information in the subsequent screens: - · Region and Location - Windows 2003 server series-UCS-SCU prompts you to select Time Zone, Windows Language and additional language - Windows 2008-You can select the Time Zone. - Personalization - Enter server owner name, organization, license information and license type. - Name and password - On Windows 2003 server series you must set the server computer name and administrator password.

-- On Windows 2008 server series you must set the server computer name.
+For Windows 2008 operating system, an additional edition drop-down list displays. - Step 3 Click Next. - Step 4 On the Set Installation Partition page, select a disk from the Select Disk drop-down list to create a partition.

+- Step 5 If your server has more disk controllers such as SATA, SAS, or RAID, click Select Disk to choose an active disk.
+UCS-SCU switches to the corresponding disk that is under the selected disk controller. - To create a new partition on disk free space, click New. - To remove a partition, click Delete. - To change a partition size, click Edit. - Step 6 If you have multiple arrays created under the same controller, UCS-SCU marks the array chosen for OS installation as the primary bootable array. - Step 7 Click Next. - Step 8 Enter the following information in the subsequent screens: - Region and Location - Windows 2003 server series-UCS-SCU prompts you to select Time Zone, Windows Language and additional language - Windows 2008-You can select the Time Zone. - Personalization - Enter server owner name, organization, license information and license type. - · Name and password - On Windows 2003 server series you must set the server computer name and administrator password. - On Windows 2008 server series you must set the server computer name.
 Because administrator password is reset when Windows 2008 installation completes, UCS-SCU does not request a Windows administrator password. - Network Settings-Enter the network configuration settings for the onboard network adapters that will be detected by the operating system during installation.
+You will be able to view the link status of available network interfaces along with the IP address, subnet mask, gateway, DNS, link status, vendor, type and MAC address on this page.
+You can also enter the Work Group or Network Domain information on this page and enable Remote Access (RDP).
 These settings will not affect the network settings for the CIMC.
 We recommend that you set different IP addresses for the OS and CIMC.
 The "network interface" column lists each network adapter detected by the UCS-SCU.
-Your operating system may have a different name after you install the operating system.

-Get Update Drivers-This section allows you to select the source from where UCS-SCU can download server driver packages.
+Your operating system may have a different name after you install the operating system. - Get Updated Drivers-This section allows you to select the source from where UCS-SCU can download server driver packages.
 The selected drivers are installed to the operating system by UCS-SCU.